On the real differential of a slice regular function: Preliminary results

 The last definition means that if $D$ is symmetric with respect to the real axis and $F_1, F_2: D\rightarrow \mathbb{H}$ are the quaternionic components of $F=F_1+\sqrt{-1}F_2$ then $F_1$ is even with respect to the imaginary part of $z$ (i.e.: $F_1(\overline{z})=F(z)$), while $F_2$ is odd (i.e.: $F_2(\overline{z})=-F_2(z)$).
 Thanks to this fact, there is no loss of generality in requiring $D\subset\mathbb{C}$ to be symmetric with respect to the real axis.

 \begin{definition}[\cite{ghiloniperotti}] Given any set $D\subset \mathbb{C}$ we define the \textit{circularization} of $D$ in $\mathbb{H}$ as the subset of $\mathbb{H}$ defined by:

-Moreover any set of this kind will be called a \textit{circular set}. \end{definition} \begin{remark} If $D$ is a domain in $\mathbb{C}$ such that $D\cap\mathbb{R}\neq\emptyset$, then $\Omega_{D}$ is a \textit{slice domain}. \end{remark} We will use the following notations: let $D$ be a subset of the complex plane $\mathbb{C}$, then we will denote with $D_J$ and $D_J^+$ the following sets:
+Moreover any set of this kind will be called a \textit{circular set}. \end{definition} \begin{remark} If $D$ is a domain in $\mathbb{C}$ such that $D\cap\mathbb{R}\neq\emptyset$, then $\Omega_{D}$ is also called \textit{slice domain} (see \cite{gensalsto}, Definition 1.23). \end{remark} We will use the following notation: let $D$ be a subset of the complex plane $\mathbb{C}$, then we will denote with $D_J$ and $D_J^+$ the following sets: